ltebs-polimi/PSoC-Example-Projects/HCSR04/README.md

 The HCSR04 sensor is an ultrasound sensor that can be used to measure distances in the range between 2 and 400 cm.
 You can find its datasheet [here](https://www.mouser.com/ds/2/813/HCSR04-1022824.pdf).

+## HCSR04 Basic Measurement Principle

 The timing diagram of the HCSR04 pins (Trigger and Echo) is shown in the following figure:
 ![Timing Diagram](https://docs.google.com/drawings/d/e/2PACX-1vR2Mx0T8Nu29KAHRe6r3gqZPM3-l6tjAJZlDajIW4KI_tnTk1SySEOoXJaWqJBsFwzoq2mZl7-9PS2W/pub?w=960&h=720)

+In order to measure the distance from the closest object, we can apply the following formulas:

+*d = v t* where *v* is sound velocity in air, *t* is the time of flight of the wave expressed in microseconds.

+Sound propagation velocity in air is: *v = 331.4 + 0.62 T* where *T* is the temperature of the air.
+We consider a constant temperature of 20°C, so our eqaution can be rearranged as follows:

+*d = 343.3 t*

+Since the wave has to travel forward and backward, we need to divide the measured time by a factor of 2:

+*d = 171.65 t*

+Converting the factor to *cm/us*, we get to the final formula:

+*d = t/58.25*

 ## Included projects
 The project actually includes three different projects, each one with increased